guitarbeat/Personal-Website/memory-bank/activeContext.md

 - SASS Import Order: Ensuring @use statements come before any CSS rules
 - [In Progress] - Migration from Sass module variables to CSS custom properties for better maintainability and browser compatibility
 - [Completed] - Using CSS custom properties for theme-related values (fonts, spacing, colors)
+- [Completed] - Using `& {}` wrapper for declarations after nested rules to opt into new Sass behavior
+- [Completed] - Proper namespacing of imports to avoid conflicts and improve code clarity

 ## Open Questions
 - Should we create a separate mixin for scrollbar styling?